 Local Government and Social Care Ombudsman

 PO Box 4771

 Telephone: 0300 061 0614 (Monday to Friday 8.30am to 5pm)

 We are committed to the highest possible standards of openness, probity and accountability.
-We encourage employees and others with serious concerns about any aspect of the council's work to come forward and voice those concerns.
-To view the policy please click here.
+We encourage employees and others with serious concerns about any aspect of the council's work to come forward and voice those concerns using our Whistleblowing Policy for guidance.